Independent Site Remediation

 - Protocol 17 – Requirements for Notifications of Independent Remediation and Offsite Migration (PDF)

-The Ministry of Environment must be notified of all independent remediation activities.
+The Ministry of Environment & Climate Change Strategy must be notified of all independent remediation activities.
 It’s not enough to just submit a site profile at the start of the remediation process or a Certificate of Compliance application after remediation is completed.
 Official notification must be given within three days of starting any independent remediation activity and 90 days of completing independent remediation.